- Assistant to former President Bill Clinton

 - Developed a reputation for mercilessly smearing opponents of Clinton

-- Proponent of the "Third Way," a centrist philosophy that borrows ideas from both Marxism and capitalism
+- Proponent of the "Third Way," a philosophy that emphasizes the need for a large social-welfare apparatus and greater economic egalitarianism

-In the 1980s Blumenthal began writing for The New Republic, where in 1984 he gave a great deal of positive coverage to the failed presidential campaign of Gary Hart, a Democratic U.S. senator from Colorado.
+In the early '80s Blumenthal began writing for the New York Times Magazine and The New Republic, the latter of which hired him to cover the presidential election of 1984.
+During that campaign season, Blumenthal gave a great deal of positive coverage to the failed White House bid of Gary Hart, a Democratic U.S. senator from Colorado.

 Later in the decade, Blumenthal wrote for The Washington Post and Vanity Fair, but by 1991 he was back at The New Republic.
 When Bill Clinton ran for U.S. president in 1992, Blumenthal lauded the former Arkansas governor as a transformative figure who had the potential to bring “epochal change” to America.
 After Clinton's electoral victory, Blumenthal became the Washington correspondent for The New Yorker.
 A number of his peers in the media, however, claimed that his close relationship with the Clintons rendered him unable to write objectively about them.
 Journalist Andrew Sullivan, for one, described Blumenthal as “the most pro-Clinton writer on the planet.”
 The New York Observer once referred to him as Clinton's long-time cheerleader.”